 The village contains the upstanding remains of numerous archaeological features and is associated with St. Feichín, who founded Fore’s Benedictine monastery during the seventh century; and who is believed to who influenced the surrounding area in seven miraculous ways, collectively known as the Seven Wonders of Fore.

-Evidence of Féichín is still readily apparent, allegedly: there’s a tree that won’t burn, a river that flows uphill and water that won’t boil.
+Evidence of Féichín is still readily apparent, allegedly: there’s a tree that won’t burn, a river that flows uphill, and water that won’t boil.

-Miracles aside, Fore’s attractions include a picturesque walking trail which won a prestigious National Heritage Project Award.
+Miracles aside, Fore’s attractions include a picturesque walking trail that won a prestigious National Heritage Project Award.
 Those with a sweet tooth, meanwhile, will likely make a beeline to Jane O’Reilly’s coffee shop where the desserts are legendary.